mheene/allInOne/README.md

-# allinone - BufrValidationDashboard with 3 decoders on board
+# allInOne - BufrValidationDashboard with 3 decoders on board

 The following Docker Container provides you the BufrValidationDashboard with the 3 BUFR Decoder libECBUFR, Geo::BUFR and BUFRDC on board.